krishNala/terraform-ansible-mule-runtime-deployment/readme.md

 12. Implement filters to select VPC ID and Subnets (you will need consistent VPC and Subnet naming conventions!)
 13. Add NTP settings for the host and allow egress traffic
 14. Integrate with Systems Manager to control updates
+15. Improve Ansible playbook so we can upgrade, amend components currently only for first time deployments

 Any other suggestions, please shout out.